ionic-team/stencil-site/src/docs/config/dev-server.md

 # Integrated Dev Server

 Stencil comes with an integrated dev server in order to simplify development.
 By integrating the build process and the dev server, Stencil is able to drastically improve the development experience without requiring complicated build scripts and configuration.
-As app builds and re-builds take place, the compiler is able to communicate with the dev server, and vise versa.
+As app builds and re-builds take place, the compiler is able to communicate with the dev server, and vice versa.

 ## Hot Module Replacement